Intrinsic Motivation

 Design, Deliver, and Debrief:

 “The function of education is to teach one to think intensively and to think critically.
-Intelligence plus character – that is the goal of true education.”
+Intelligence plus character – that is the goal of true education.”~ Martin Luther King, Jr.3

 Applying Critical Thinking Skills is a positive change in the paradigm of teaching and learning.
-At Tutor Partners, we see the results of how engagement in the learning process enhances the collaboration amongst tutors and students.
+At My Tutor Partners, we see the results of how engagement in the learning process enhances the collaboration amongst tutors and students.

 Most importantly, the analysis of thought and action equips students with the skills needed to succeed as critical thinkers navigating the world.